varsaxen/multi-agent-research-system/README.md

 # 🧠 Multi-Agent Research & Synthesis System

-A production-style **Agentic AI system** built using **Python, LangGraph, and React** that simulates how consulting analysts perform structured research and synthesis.
+A production-style **Agentic AI system** built using **Python, LangGraph, and React**, designed to simulate how consulting analysts perform structured research and synthesis workflows.

-This system demonstrates a full **end-to-end multi-agent workflow** with real-time reasoning visibility and human-in-the-loop control.
+This system demonstrates a complete **end-to-end multi-agent pipeline**, including real-time reasoning visibility and human-in-the-loop (HITL) control.

 ---

 ## 🚀 Overview

-Consulting analysts often spend hours performing research, gathering information from multiple sources, and preparing structured reports.
+Consulting analysts often spend hours researching topics, gathering information from multiple sources, and preparing structured reports.

-This project automates that workflow using a **multi-agent architecture**, enabling:
+This project automates that workflow using a coordinated **multi-agent architecture** that:

-- Query decomposition into focused sub-questions
+- Breaks user queries into focused sub-questions
-- Simulated research using specialized agents
+- Simulates research using specialized agents
-- Real-time streaming of agent reasoning
+- Streams agent reasoning in real time
-- Human-in-the-loop validation before final output
+- Allows human validation before final output
-- Generation of a structured final summary
+- Produces a structured, synthesized summary

 ---